learn-co-students/skills-based-javascript-intro-to-flow-control-bootcamp-prep-000/README.md

 ## Objectives
 + Write `if` statements in JS
 + Write `if`-`else if`-`else` statements in JS
-+ Use the ternary operator in JS
++ Uyouse the ternary operator in JS
 + Write `switch` statements in JS

 ## About